jesrockr/stm32_f9p_gnss_rover_logger/docs/BUILD_AND_FLASH.md

 2. Click the hammer icon, or use `Project` -> `Build Project`.
 3. Confirm the build finishes without errors.

-*IMPORTANT: the `BOOT0` jumper pad on the STM32 board must be bridged in order for firmware to be flashed via USB-C in STM32CubeProgrammer.
-It must be opened to run progrm on STM32.
+*IMPORTANT: the `BOOT0` jumper pad on the STM32 board must be bridged in order for .ELF firmware build to be flashed via USB-C in STM32CubeProgrammer.
+It must be opened to run program on STM32.
 Recommend install of 2 wires or a switch to simplify multiple flashes of board.

 ## Flash